Same-sex marriage in Rhode Island

-Same-sex marriage in Rhode Island has been legally recognized since August 1, 2013.
-The state had authorized a limited form of domestic partnerships from 2002 to 2011, and the formation of civil unions from 2011 until the state began recognizing same-sex marriages in 2013.
-Rhode Island was the last state in New England to legalize same-sex marriage.
+Same-sex marriage has been legally recognized in Rhode Island since August 1, 2013.
+The state had authorized a limited form of domestic partnerships from 2002 to 2011 and the formation of civil unions from 2011 until the state began recognizing same-sex marriages in 2013.
+Same-sex marriage legislation passed the House of Representatives on January 24, 2013.
+The Senate passed an amended version on April 24, 2013 by a 26–12 vote, which the House approved on May 2 by 56 votes to 15.
+The bill was signed into law by Governor Lincoln Chafee the same day, and took effect on August 1, with the first same-sex marriages taking place that day.
+Rhode Island was the last U.S. state in New England to legalize same-sex marriage.

 Legal history

+Background

 Same-sex marriage was first debated in the 1990s, but faced fierce opposition from the Catholic Church, which is influential in the state as Rhode Island has the highest proportion of Catholic residents of any state in the United States.
 Despite political opposition, Rhode Island began allowing unregistered domestic partnerships in 2002 that provided a small number of legal benefits to same-sex couples.
 For example, the surviving spouse in such a partnership, if a police officer, fire fighter, or correctional officer, could receive a death benefit.
 Domestic partners could adjust their state taxes to reflect the costs of health insurance premiums, and could control the funeral arrangements of a deceased partner.
 This status became inactive with the state's adoption of civil unions.

 In February 2007, Attorney General Patrick C. Lynch issued an opinion advising that same-sex marriages performed in Massachusetts be recognized in Rhode Island.
 He said that "his interpretation permitted recognition of the marriages, although he acknowledged that it was just an opinion and did not have the force of law."
 The Human Rights Campaign noted that "This is not a binding opinion and the attorney general noted that this question will most likely be answered by the courts."

-Court rulings
+Court challenges

 In September 2006, Massachusetts Superior Court Justice Thomas E. Connolly ruled that same-sex couples who live in Rhode Island can marry in Massachusetts.
 The ruling was a response to a 1913 law that prohibited Massachusetts from performing marriages that were not legal in the couple's home state.
 The ruling did not affect the status of such marriages in Rhode Island.